Because FTP is an insecure protocol that should never be used. We strongly recommend leaving FTP disabled and using SSH or SFTP instead.

-FTP access can be controlled on a per-member and a per-site basis.
-Although some people expect these settings to be related, or expect one to supersede the other, they are completely independent.
-Both the member accessing a site and the site being accessed must have FTP enabled in order for access to succeed.
+FTP access can be restricted on a per-member and a per-site basis.
+These settings are completely independent; both the member accessing a site and the site being accessed must have FTP enabled in order for access to succeed.

 To enable FTP access for your membership, visit the Profile page and toggle that setting in the "Details" box.

-To enable FTP access for your site, visit the Sites panel and select the site by its "short name" to view its Site Information page, where you'll see the FTP setting in the "FTP/SFTP/SSH Information" box.
+To enable FTP access for a site, visit the Sites panel and select the site by its short name to view its Site Information page, where you'll see the FTP setting in the "SSH/SFTP Information" box.